diequies/100daysofdata/README.md

 | ---------------- |
 | 1. [**Python Data Science Handbook**](https://jakevdp.github.io/PythonDataScienceHandbook/) |

+### **Day 20 of #100DaysOfData Challenge**

+Another day focused on **Omdena**'s project; I know this weekend I will not be able to work as much, so I am trying to increase the work to meet the weekly hours I committed.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I have finalized the EDA I was conducting in the Lumosity data set.
+I could find some interesting insight valuable when we have to prepare our own data set.
+I had some difficulties dealing with outliers and other modifications on a feature that contains a high level of granularity, for example, game results, including all game types.
+Tomorrow we have another Q&A meeting with Nestre to finalize framing the problem.
+Also I will summarize my findings on the EDA and post them to Slack.

+---

 ### **Day 19 of #100DaysOfData Challenge**

 Day fully focused on **Omdena**'s project, basically trying to perform EDA to the best data set we have found.
 I did not have time to spend in any other of my "tasks".